 Marinol and Sativex

-- Slow onset time—While inhaled marijuana takes effect within minutes, synthetics like Marinol can take up to an hour to produce the desired effect.
+- Slow onset time—While inhaled marijuana takes effect within minutes, pharmaceuticals like Marinol can take up to an hour to produce the desired effect.

 - Dosing issues—Many medical marijuana patients are able to easily control their own dosage by inhaling just enough medicine to relieve their symptoms while experiencing few of the side effects associated with heavy doses.
 With Marinol, even a single pill can provide a heavier dose than many patients need, relieving their symptoms but also causing unpleasant side effects.

-For these reasons, many doctors who prescribe marijuana favor whole-plant therapies over synthetic cannabinoids.
+For these reasons, many doctors who prescribe marijuana favor whole-plant therapies over pharmaceutical cannabinoids.

 Marijuana Doctors in New Mexico

 Many so-called “medical marijuana doctors” may practice alternative medicine, or have full-service medical practices.
 At Albuquerque Integrative Medicine, we concentrate on one thing: helping qualified patients gain access to New Mexico’s medical cannabis program.